Botvin LifeSkills Training Middle School Program

 Location/Institution: Predominantly middle-class suburban and rural schools clustered around Albany and Syracuse in upstate New York and on Long Island in downstate New York

-This study presents six-year follow-up data from Botvin et al. (1990), an evaluation study testing the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] in middle schools to prevent substance abuse.
-Schools were assigned to receive (1) LST with a formal 1-day training workshop and implementation feedback by project staff; (2) LST with training provided by videotape and no implementation feedback; and (3) a "treatment as usual" control group.
-Measures included a questionnaire for self-reported tobacco, alcohol, and marijuana use.
+The study used the same sample as Botvin et al. (1990).
+The purpose of the study was to present six-year follow-up data from an evaluation study testing the effectiveness of Life Skills Training (LST) [now known as Botvin LifeSkills Training Middle School Program] in middle schools to prevent substance abuse.
+Participant schools were assigned to receive (1) LST with a formal 1-day training workshop and implementation feedback by project staff; (2) LST with training provided by videotape and no implementation feedback; or (3) a "treatment as usual" control group.
+Measures utilized include a questionnaire for self-reported tobacco, alcohol, and marijuana use.
 Results indicate that LST was significantly effective in preventing cigarette smoking, marijuana use, and immoderate alcohol use.
-Results also indicated that drug abuse prevention programs conducted during junior high school can produce meaningful and durable reductions in tobacco, alcohol, and marijuana use if they (1) teach a combination of social resistance skills and general life skills, (2) are properly implemented, and (3) include at least 2 years of booster sessions.
-Limitations include generalizability, as this study involved predominantly white, middle-class students.
+Results also indicate that drug abuse prevention programs conducted during junior high school can produce meaningful and durable reductions in tobacco, alcohol, and marijuana use if they (1) teach a combination of social resistance skills and general life skills, (2) are properly implemented, and (3) include at least 2 years of booster sessions.
+Limitations include lack of generalizability, as this study involved predominantly white, middle-class students, and a 40% attrition rate at follow-up.

 Length of controlled postintervention follow-up: 6 years.